Does Home Insurance Cover Fires in My House?

 Don’t refill mobile oil heaters when turned on, don’t move mobile oil heaters when plugged in, and install smoke detectors throughout the house.

-Give us a call in QuoteMe.ie with any queries you have regarding fire and home insurance
+Give us a call in QuoteMe.ie with your queries

 If you need more information on what fire damage you are covered for with your home insurance, call anytime and get our expert advice from our insurance agents.
 As home insurance agents we have seen many different scenarios and can offer our advice to you.
 Call us anytime between 8.30am and 5.30pm each weekday on 0818 224433 or 042 9359051.